xiSage/godot-vlc/README.md

 ## How to use
 Put videos into `res://` and they will be loaded as `VLCMedia`.
 Then you can play them with `VLCPlayer` node.

-for more information, see the ingame documentation.
+There are some other features, such as subtitles and chapters, can be accessed through scripts.
+For more information, see the ingame documentation.

 ## Screenshot
 <img src="img/screenshot.png" alt="screenshot">